 Blog Marketing 101

 Building your blog, customizing it, and creating compelling articles is only part of the job.
-A great blog needs great readers.
+A successful blog needs great readers.
 And proper SEO will help you attract those readers, but it’s not enough on its own.

 You also need to be social.